mischakolbe/node_calculator/README.md

 [Documentation on ReadTheDocs](https://node-calculator.readthedocs.io/en/latest/)

 ### Install & Import:
 Simply save the node_calculator folder to your \Documents\maya\scripts folder.

-Make sure it's called node_calculator (not node_calculator-master or so).
-Import the Python module in Maya via
+Make sure the folder is called node_calculator (not node_calculator-master or so) and import it in Maya via

 **import node_calculator.core as noca**

 ### Tested with: